mikelor/jasper2/_posts/2022-11-27-aws-reinvent-2022-planning.md

   1. Software Applications and Industry Solutions
   1. Management, Delivery, and Best Practices

 My main focus would be on the next level of cloud architecture, staying away from the core Infrastructure pieces but instead prioritize serverless, platform, and analytics services.
+A recent article [Ahead of re:Invent, Adam Selipsky hints at the AWS next-gen cloud](https://siliconangle.com/2022/11/25/ahead-reinvent-adam-selipsky-hints-aws-next-gen-cloud/) hints at this trend, referring to it as the move from Classic to Next-Gen cloud.
+It also makes a go at leveraging AWS for another buzzword "Business Transformation".
+The cloud's move beyond infrastructure, requires a new method, where more focus is put on business change and "code" and less on the infrastructure it runs on.
+For those that know me, this is something I strongly believe in.

+I built the graphic above so that each Hex is colored according to priority
+  1. **Teal (Top Priority)** - Core Building Blocks of Modern Applications, Analytics, and Applied AI
+  1. **Green (Secondary Focus)** - Enterprise Concerns and Key Case Studies for Various Industries
+  1. **Grey (Zero to no focus)** - Unless there are major announcements during a keynote.

+## Prioritize Sessions
+Now